sergioferreiira/sergioferreiira/README.md

   <img src="https://img.shields.io/badge/Languages-English-dodgerblue" />
 </p>

-- 🔭 I’m currently not work with software
 - 🌱 I’m currently learning with my curses and my college on Impacta
 - 👯 I’m looking to collaborate on your open source projects